 Fitness For Service Evaluations

-Fitness for Service (FFS) evaluations are conducted to API and other relevant Codes to determine whether damaged equipment (such as distortions or cracks) found by inspection is suitable for continued service.
-This is an important aspect of an Asset Integrity Program in determining the safety and financial risk factors related to component repair or replacement.
+Fitness for Service (FFS) assessments are conducted to API and other relevant Codes to determine whether damaged equipment (such as distortions or cracks) found by inspection is suitable for continued service.
+This also applies when a large deformation occurs due to unexpected single load.
+Fitness for Service Evaluations are an important aspect of an Asset Integrity Program in determining the safety and financial risk factors related to component repair or replacement.

 There are many factors that affect plant aging.
 In the current competitive marketplace, extending the life of existing structures and components has become increasingly important in minimizing the total cost of ownership.